PC3000 - Key Studies that Shaped Psychology (2021/22)

 1. Be able to describe and interpret key studies in psychology

 2. Have knowledge of different theoretical and methodological approaches in psychology

-3. Understand the importance of methodology and ethics in research design
+3. Understand the importance of ethics in research design

 4. Be able to present a cogent account of psychological concepts and arguments based on empirical evidence